Hierarchical ODE State Space Model for Unemployment Dynamics

 # A tibble: 7 × 4

-education mean q5 q95
+education median q5 q95

 <chr> <dbl> <dbl> <dbl>